Activity note: You can check-in at the hotel after 4:00 p.m.

 Morning: We will load a van provided by the rafting company and head out for a fun and exciting day of rafting!
 Upon arrival, there will be a brief lifejacket fitting and safety talk before heading out on the river.

-Lunch: Riverside, choose from a “make your own” sandwich bar, homemade salads, fresh fruit, homemade dessert, plus fruit juice, water.
+Lunch: Along the river side, choose from a “make your own” sandwich bar, homemade salads, fresh fruit, homemade dessert, plus fruit juice, water.

 Afternoon: We’ll continue our rafting trip on the beautiful Rogue River, the perfect combination of incredible geography, sparkling water, sunshine and fresh breezes.
 We’ll return to the hotel with time to freshen up and relax before dinner.